MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 Recovery password refresh will only occur for devices that are joined to Azure AD or joined to both Azure AD and on-premises (hybrid Azure AD-joined) that run a Windows 10 edition with the BitLocker CSP (Pro/Enterprise).
 Devices cannot refresh recovery passwords if they are only registered in Azure AD (also known as workplace-joined) or signed in with a Microsoft account.

 Each server-side recovery key rotation is represented by a request ID.
 The server can query the following nodes to make sure it reads status/result for same rotation request.
-- RotateRecoveryPasswordsRequestID: Returns Request ID of last request processed.
+- RotateRecoveryPasswordsRequestID: Returns request ID of last request processed.
 - RotateRecoveryPasswordsRotationStatus: Returns status of last request processed.

+Value type is int.
+Supported operation is Get.

 <a href="" id="status"></a>**Status**
 Interior node.
 Supported operation is Get.